Norma Percy: Early life

-Percy was born and raised in New York City.
+Percy was born and raised in New York City, United States.
 She studied politics at Oberlin College in Ohio, later studying for a master's degree at the London School of Economics.

-She then became a researcher at the House of Commons where she spent six years; in her time there, she worked as a researcher for the MP John Mackintosh, who recommended her to the Granada Television producer Brian Lapping when he was looking for a researcher for a documentary on the workings of Parliament called The State of the Nation.
+She then became a researcher at the House of Commons, where she spent six years; in her time there, she worked as a researcher for the MP John Mackintosh, who recommended her to the Granada Television producer Brian Lapping when he was looking for a researcher for a documentary on the workings of Parliament called The State of the Nation.

 Career

-Percy produced the Granada series End of Empire (1985), which explored the effects of the end of the British Empire in various former colonies, and worked with Lapping on the 1987 drama-documentary Breakthrough at Reykjavik, a reconstruction of the Reykjavík Summit between Ronald Reagan and Mikhail Gorbachev in 1986.
+Percy produced the Granada 14-part series End of Empire (1985), which explored the effects of the end of the British Empire in various former colonies, and worked with Lapping on the 1987 drama-documentary Breakthrough at Reykjavik, a reconstruction of the Reykjavík Summit between Ronald Reagan and Mikhail Gorbachev in 1986.

 After fifteen years at Granada, Percy joined the newly formed production company Brian Lapping Associates in 1988.
 (When that company later merged with Brook Associates in 1997, she was a founding director of the new company Brook Lapping.)

 The Percy-produced documentary series Watergate aired on the BBC and the Discovery Channel in 1994.
 Narrated by Daniel Schorr and directed by Mick Gold, this five-part series chronicled the Watergate scandal and featured exclusive interviews with many of the key participants in the events, including H. R. Haldeman, John Ehrlichman, John Dean and G. Gordon Liddy as well as former President Gerald Ford.
 The series won an Emmy Award.

 The Death of Yugoslavia (1995), with Lapping as co-producer, covered the events that led to the collapse of the former Yugoslavia and the aftermath.
 The series again contained interviews with many of the major participants, including Slobodan Milošević and Radovan Karadžić.
 The series won a BAFTA Award as Best Factual Series for 1995.
-The Balkans were revisited in the 2001 series The Fall of Milošević which dealt with the fall from power of the Serbian leader.
+The Balkans were revisited in the 2001 series The Fall of Milošević, which dealt with the fall from power of the Serbian leader.